Sample values from a given vector

 This function is very similar to the rcategorical function, with the main difference being that rsample() directly supports any kind of vector input, not just a few categorical values, but it does not support matrix input in the prob argument.
 Use rcategorical if the goal is to sample from a categorical distribution with few categories or different probabilities per person and use rsample() for general sampling purposes.

-Note that this function is just a wrapper around the sample function, with no additional functionality or improvements.
+Note that this function is just a wrapper around the sample function, with the only additional functionality being that it also may be used to directly sample from data.frames.
 It is only meant to conveniently allow sampling within the packages syntax (the original function does not use the n argument, and can thus not be used directly without a wrapper).

 Examples